Kenya Moore Gaining Support After Phaedra Parks Is Labeled Fake On ‘RHOA’

 Kenya Moore has been labeled as a troublemaker on The Real Housewives of Atlanta, as she was accused of causing problems in Phaedra Parks’ marriage a few seasons ago.
-Apollo Nida lied about Kenya texting him to hook up with him while in Los Angeles and sadly, Nida’s wife believed every word.
-Even though the story has since been proved false, she can’t let go of the drama that once happened.
+Apollo Nida lied about Kenya texting him to hook up with him while in Los Angeles, and sadly, Nida’s wife believed every word.
+Even though the story has since been proven false, she can’t let go of the drama that once happened.
 And it sounds like Moore still feels the judgment.

 According to a new Instagram post, Kenya Moore is now revealing that Phaedra can’t change the way she feels about herself, especially since Kenya knows that she has done nothing wrong.
-Moore has worked hard to try and fix their friendship, but it hasn’t really worked.
-Parks can’t let go of the past and she will use any excuse to distance herself from Moore.
+Moore has worked hard to fix their friendship, but it hasn’t really worked.
+Parks can’t let go of the past and will use any excuse to distance herself from Moore.

 “No one else can tell you who you are and no one should care what anyone else thinks about them,” Kenya Moore revealed on Instagram, hinting that she’s referring to Phaedra Parks, who recently attacked her for trying to be her friend and host a divorce party.